 Classification.
-The Company classifies its financial assets at initial recognition under the following categories: (a) financial assets at FVPL, (b) financial assets at amortized cost and (c) financial assets at fair value through other comprehensive income (FVOCI).
+The Group classifies its financial assets at initial recognition under the following categories: (a) financial assets at FVPL, (b) financial assets at amortized cost and (c) financial assets at FVOCI.
 Financial liabilities, on the other hand, are classified as either financial liabilities at FVPL or financial liabilities at amortized cost.
-The classification of a financial instrument largely depends on the Company's business model and its contractual cash flow characteristics.
+The classification of a financial instrument largely depends on the Group's business model and its contractual cash flow characteristics.

-As at December 31, 2023 and 2022, the Company does not have financial assets at FVOCI and financial liabilities at FVPL.
+As at March 31, 2024 and December 31, 2023, the Group does not have financial assets at FVOCI and financial liabilities at FVPL.